top of page

 Ω

-IRL, there are usually a great many intermediate steps between A and Ω and it may well be that there are more than 2 alternative paths converging at each node.
-Choice along the way is what gives life spice, variety, and potentially, intensity.
+IRL, there are usually a great many intermediate steps between A and Ω and it may well be that there are more than 2 alternative paths converging on each node.
+Choice along the way is what gives life spice, variety and intensity.

-Perhaps, however, we can treat Frost’s ‘diamond’ as a quantum of process.
-It may be that the incredibly complex web of options and choices that forms the infrastructure of life can be broken down into Frost Quanta.
+Perhaps, however, we can treat Frost’s ‘diamond’ as a web of quantum processes.
+It may be that the incredibly complex web of options and choices that form the infrastructure of life can be broken down into Frost Quanta.

 So, it might be useful to see how Frost’s model evolves in slightly more complex situations.
 This is nowhere near robust enough to mimic real life, but it may help us conceptualize what such a model might look like.
 Consider the following: